Curtis Jeré Skyscraper Table Lamp

 Artisan House was founded in 1964.
 Kurt Freiler, a German immigrant and manufacturing expert met New York artist Jerry Fels in the 1940s.
 Kurt and Jerry sold Artisan House in 1972.
 The company still produces metal sculptures including reintroductions of popular mid-century designs.

-This lamp is often wrongly attributed to French designers Michel Boyer, François Monnet, Joelle Ferlande and Maria Pergay from Uginox/Kappa.
+This lamp is often wrongly attributed to French designers Michel Boyer, François Monnet, Patrice Maffei, Joelle Ferlande and Maria Pergay from Uginox/Kappa.
 They all worked with stainless steel but the comparison stops there.
 Sometimes you find this lamp as a design by Gaetano Sciolari, Goffredo Reggiani or even Max Sauze, but Max Sauze only worked with aluminum.